Security best practice

 The credentials you use for the Dynamic Content Salesforce Commerce Cloud (SFCC) integration will be encrypted at rest and cannot be viewed in the user interface.

-Making use of the principle of least priviledge, we recommend that you create separate SFCC credentials for the Dynamic Content integration with access only to the features that you need.
+Making use of the principle of least privilege, we recommend that you create separate SFCC credentials for the Dynamic Content integration with access only to the features that you need.

 To access staged (unpublished) content you can use a virtual staging environment (VSE).
 A VSE domain is used in place of the production content delivery and Dynamic Media URLs in order to retrieve unpublished content and assets.